NSU Drama Faculty

 Dr. Robyn Pursley

-Robyn is an Associate Professor and Coordinator of Theatre for Northeastern State University Drama.
+Robyn is a Professor and Coordinator of Theatre for Northeastern State University Drama.
+She also serves as an assistant dean for the College of Liberal Arts.
 A native Oklahoman, Robyn completed her bachelor's degree in theatre at NSU in 2000.
 She went on to Oklahoma State University where she received her master's degree in theatre in 2003, then to the University of Arkansas where she received her Ed.D. in Higher Education in 2011.
 Her aspiration to return to the program that ignited her passion for theatre came to fruition as she was hired into a faculty position in the Drama program at NSU.
 In her time as a faculty member at NSU Robyn has directed many plays and musicals, her favorites including Little Shop of Horrors, Noises Off, Who's Afraid of Virginia Woolf?, and The Goat, or Who is Sylvia?
-She also directs the annual Children's Theatre production offered to elementary schools in the surrounding area.
+She also directs an annual Children's Theatre production offered to elementary schools in the surrounding area.
 During the summer season, she serves as the Artistic Director for the River City Players music review production series.

 Christopher joined the Drama faculty of NSU in August 2009.
 Prior to this, he taught in various colleges and universities across the country and subsequently worked as a freelance writer and story analyst in Los Angeles.
 While his primary area of concentration is in playwriting and screenwriting, Christopher also enjoys directing and acting whenever possible.
 He holds a B.A.
 Theatre Arts from Barat College of DePaul University and an M.F.A. in Creative Writing from Arizona State University.